2000

 ● 6-13-2000: “. . . a Godfearing man . . .”
 Can a person truly love that which he fears?
 I’m not sure he can.
 Fear seems more conducive to hate than to love.
 I think that if I believed in God, I’d hate God . . . for the world’s misery that He must have deliberately caused if He’s omnipotent.
 The world’s trouble and pain is inconsistent with the notion of its having been made by an all-powerful, benevolent, and just God, which inconsistency is implicitly admitted by religious people when they say, “God works in mysterious ways.”
 And it’s a mystery that will never be solved, because the idea makes no sense.

 ● 6-29-2000: There’s a well-known infinite regress issue regarding the contention that God created the universe, which is that, if we suppose that God created the universe, we still must ask who or what created God.
 And if one suggests another entity as God’s creator, we must again ask who or what created it . . . and so forth ad infinitum.
 But there’s a similar infinite regress issue about purpose.
-Which is this: if we say that events in our lives happen because God caused them for His purpose, do we not then still need to ask, What was God’s purpose?
+Which is this: If we say that events in our lives happen because God caused them for His purpose, do we not then still need to ask, What was God’s purpose?
 If it’s insufficient to explain a man’s action by saying that he did it just because he felt like it, why should it be sufficient to explain God’s action merely by saying that God wanted it?

 ● 7-1-2000: First things first; middle things in the middle; and last things last.